dusanlazic/fast/README.md

 fire alpha bravo && submit
 ```

-Executing this command will run the specified exploits and submit all the flags in the queue, without waiting for Fast to do the same.
+Executing this command will run the specified exploits and tell the server to submit all the flags in the queue, without waiting for the next tick.

+## Planned features and goals

+[] - Validate configs when starting
+[] - Handle connection failure with the server and provide a fallback for keeping the flags locally.
+[] - Guarantee that every non-duplicate retrieved flag will be submitted.
+[] - Synchronizing clients with the server
+[] - Verbose flag history (track OLD, DUP, etc.)
+[] - Restrict malicious actors from accessing the server
+[] - Readable server logs from player machines
+[] - Stats, alerts, web dashboard, etc.